 Primary learners respond well to simple reflection prompts like 'traffic light' self-assessment cards and 'think-pair-share' discussions about their learning process.
 Exit tickets with questions such as 'What was tricky today?' and learning journals with picture prompts work effectively.
 These concrete, visual approaches help younger learners develop the vocabulary and awareness needed for metacognitive thinking.

-Start by demonstrating the difference through low-stakes classroom experiments where students compare passive methods with active retrieval.
+Start by demonstrating the difference through low-stakes classroom experiments where learners compare passive methods with active retrieval.
 Show them concrete evidence of improved performance when using testing versus rereading.
 Most importantly, teach them why their brain tricks them into feeling confident with familiar material, helping them recognise the illusion of knowledge for themselves.

 Does metacognition work equally well across all school subjects?